prediqtiv/alpha-vantage-cookbook/symbol-lists.md

 Below are links to web pages that allow you to download list of constituents.
 These links were gathered in a matter of minutes,

 Gathering the data for all the exchanges would probably take less than a day.
-Writing a utility that downloaded each list and nade the data available via GitHu pages or any static server might take a day or two.
+Writing a utility that downloaded each list and made the data available via GitHu pages or any static server might take a day or two.